rakutentech/ios-miniapp/js-miniapp-sample/README.md

 # js-miniapp-sample

-This is the boilerplate for the MiniAppBuild Team.

-The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The sample app was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Table of contents